techidaily/site-win11-tips/source/_posts/decode-fn-key-operations-in-modern-windows-pcs.md

 ![Function key row section](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/function-key-row.jpg)
 3. Choose the**Function key** option from the dropdown to lock the key.
 To unlock, choose the**Multimedia key** option.

  This should allow you to use the function keys without pressing the Fn key.
 In case you no longer want to use the Fn key and think that you will be better off disabling it, you can use the KeyTweak app to perform this action.
-Check out our guide on[how to disable specific keys on your keyboard in Windows](https://www.makeuseof.com/tag/disable-specific-keys-keyboard-windows-10/) for more information about KeyTweak.
+Check out our guide on [how to disable specific keys on your keyboard in Windows](https://www.makeuseof.com/tag/disable-specific-keys-keyboard-windows-10/) for more information about KeyTweak.

 ## Manage Your Fn Key Better on Windows